prmadev/prma/content/about/me.md

 ## Name-wise

-You can call me Perma.
+You can call me <strong>Perma</strong>.
 My legal name is AmirHossein Alesheikh.
 I don't mind either, but I prefer Perma.
 Read [Call Me Perma](../../call-me-perma) for more information.

 You can use any pronouns, I don't mind any of them, I don't identify with any of genders, anyways.